Gorgeous (Taylor Swift song): Commercial performance

 In the U.S., "Gorgeous" debuted at number 13 on the Billboard Hot 100 chart dated October 30, 2017.
 Despite not being released to radio, the song drew 3.6 million in all-format airplay audience.
 On the Digital Songs chart, it was Swift's 14th number-one chart entry, extending Swift's record as the artist with the most Digital Songs number-one debuts (13).
 This made Reputation the first album since Drake's Views (2016) to spawn three or more Digital Songs number ones, and the first album by a female artist since Swift's 1989 (2014) to do so.
 "Gorgeous" spent four weeks on the Billboard Hot 100.
 It was certified gold by the Recording Industry Association of America (RIAA) for exceeding 500,000 units based on sales and on-demand streaming.

-In the U.K., where "Gorgeous" was added to BBC Radio 1's playlist, it peaked at number 15 on the UK Singles Chart and was certified gold (400,000 units) by the British Phonographic Industry (BPI).
+In the U.K., where "Gorgeous" was added to BBC Radio 1's playlist, it peaked at number 15 on the UK Singles Chart and was certified platinum (600,000 units) by the British Phonographic Industry (BPI).
 In Australia, the track peaked at number nine on the ARIA Singles Chart, becoming Reputation's third top-10 chart entry.
-It was certified platinum by the Australian Recording Industry Association (ARIA) for exceeding 70,000 units.
-"Gorgeous" entered the top 10 on charts of Malaysia (eight), Canada (nine), and Hungary (nine).
+It was certified triple platinum by the Australian Recording Industry Association.
+In Brazil, the song received a gold certification from Pro-Música Brasil (PMB).
+Elsewhere, "Gorgeous" entered the top 10 on charts of Malaysia (eight), Canada (nine), and Hungary (nine).
 "Gorgeous" was a top-20 chart entry in Scotland (12), the Philippines (13), Lebanon (15), Slovakia (17), Ireland (18), and New Zealand (19).
 The song peaked at number 15 on the Euro Digital Song Sales, a Billboard chart ranking the best-selling digital singles in Europe.
 It additionally charted within the top 40 on charts in Austria, the Czech Republic, Norway, Portugal, and Slovenia.